taiwoyewole/SheCodeProject3/README.md

-# SheCodeAfrca - Project 3
+# Sassland-Landing-Page - Project 3
-Frontend Project given by @sheCodeAfrica
+A frontend project given by @sheCodeAfrica

 Build a Landing Page using HTML & CSS